ASSISTIVE DEVICES & THE SSA

 Wheeled and seated mobility devices are assistive devices that you use in a seated position.
 Below are a few examples of wheelchairs.
 Each type of chair can have other features and customization options to meet the needs of the user.

-1. Manual Wheelchairs: These wheelchairs do not have a motor.
+- Manual Wheelchairs: These chairs do not have a motor.
 They are used or pushed by another person.
 They usually have large rear wheels that allow the user to move themselves by hand rims or push on the tires.

-2. Electric Wheelchairs: Also known as power wheelchairs, electric wheelchairs are motorized and powered by batteries.
-They operate by using a joystick or control panel, helping individuals with limited upper body strength to move independently.
-Electric wheelchairs come in different sizes, including indoor, outdoor, and all-terrain models.
+- Electric Wheelchairs: Also known as power wheelchairs, electric wheelchairs have a motor and are powered by batteries.
+They operate by using a joystick or control panel, which helps individuals with limited upper body strength to move.
+They come in different sizes, including indoor, outdoor, and all terrain models.

-3. Sports Wheelchairs: These wheelchairs are specifically designed for sports and recreational activities.
+- Sports Wheelchairs: These chairs are designed for sports and recreational activities.
 They are built to provide better stability, agility, and performance.
 Sports wheelchairs vary depending on the sport, such as basketball, tennis, rugby, or racing.

 OTHER TYPES OF WHEELCHAIRS

-2. Tilt-in-Space Wheelchairs: Tilt-in-space wheelchairs allow the user to change their position by tilting the entire seating system.
+- Tilt-in-Space Wheelchairs: Tilt-in-space wheelchairs allow the user to change their position by tilting the entire seating system.
 This feature is beneficial for individuals who require frequent repositioning, pressure redistribution, or have difficulty with trunk control.
-Tilt-in-space wheelchairs can enhance comfort and relieve pressure points.
+These special chairs can enhance comfort and relieve pressure points.

-3. Standing Wheelchairs: Standing wheelchairs help users move from a seated position to an upright standing position.
-These wheelchairs give the users many benefits such as improving blood circulation, bone health, breathing, and promote social interaction at an eye level.
+- Standing Wheelchairs: Standing wheelchairs help users move from a seated position to an upright standing position.
+They give the users many benefits such as better blood circulation, bone health, breathing, and promote social interaction at an eye level.

 HOW WHEELCHAIR USE LIMITS YOUR ABILITY TO WORK